schumacherlab/varcontext/README.md

 # varcontext
+## Tool for variant effect prediction and transcript generation

+### Introduction

 Varcontext applies SNVs, indels and complex variants to transcript sequences obtained from ensembl and returns the resulting amino acid sequence, along with other variant information.
 *Polymorphisms can be taken into account by labeling variants in the mut_id column in the following way: 'gs[0-9]+'.*

+### Installation instructions

+To set up a new MySQL ensembl mirror, do the following:

+1. `sudo apt-get update`
+2. `sudo apt-get install mysql-server`
+3. `sudo mysql_secure_installation` and set up MySQL
+4. to mirror the ensembl data, follow the instructions here: [Installing the Ensembl Data](http://www.ensembl.org/info/docs/webcode/mirror/install/ensembl-data.html)
+you only need the data in `homo_sapiens_core_**_**`

+For the perl script to run, you also might need the following modules:

+1. `perl -MCPAN -e 'install DBI'`
+2. `sudo apt-get install libdbd-mysql-perl`

+### Input file definition

 Input files should contain at least the following columns (in identical order):